rick-liyue-huang/ProjectOne-Angular2/docs/about.md

 find the source code of <body> tag from adminLTE template, and copy them to 'app.component.html' to produce the main page.

-run `ng g component navbar` to create the component of 'src/app/navbar', as well as the 'footer', 'search', 'carousel', 'starts', 'product'
+run `ng g component header` to create the component of 'src/app/header', as well as the 'footer', 'sidebar', 'content',

 here, we will find the some components imported in the 'app.module.ts'.